Real-Life Stories: Lives Saved by CPR

 When you think about cardiopulmonary resuscitation (CPR), you might conjure up images of an emergency room or a hospital.
 You may picture paramedics rushing toward someone in distress, ready to administer life-saving care.
 But CPR doesn’t just happen in those contexts—it can save lives any place and at any time.
 Here are real-life stories from people who have been saved by this technique:

 CPR is also frequently offered for free at your local hospital; if you work in an industry that has lots of clients (like real estate), it may be especially important for you to know CPR so that when one of them falls ill, they can be taken care of immediately and effectively by someone who knows what they’re doing.
 Even outside the professional world, being able to perform basic first aid could save yourself or others from serious injury or death and knowing how much easier it would make their recovery process afterward!
-CPR classes are available through credible organizations such as the American Red Cross and local institutions, emphasizing the importance of this crucial skill for everyone, especially those in middle school and above.
+Emphasizing the importance of this crucial skill for everyone, especially those in middle school and above.

 The man was a doctor, and he performed CPR on his daughter.
 She had an allergic reaction to food and collapsed, and her heart had stopped beating.
 An EMT was in the restaurant as a customer when all this happened, so he rushed over and helped the father administer CPR until she could breathe on her own again.
 The girl recovered and is doing fine now!